Luzbel

-Luzbel is a heavy metal band from Mexico founded in 1982 by Raul Fernandez Greñas (lead guitar), Antonio "la Rana" Morante (bass guitar), Jorge Cabrera (vocals), Hugo Tames (drums) and Fernando Landeros (guitar).
+Luzbel is a heavy metal band from Mexico founded in 1982 by Raul Fernandez Greñas (lead guitar), Antonio "la Rana" Morante (bass guitar), Jorge Cabrera (vocals), Hugo Tamez (drums) and Fernando Landeros (guitar).
 They were signed to Warner Music in 1985.
 Luzbel is best known during the 1980s and 1990s for songs like Holocausto, 2pm ,'Por piedad, La Gran Ciudad, Pasaporte Al Infierno, Paradoxa, Juegos De Pasion, Utopia, Souvenir, Plegaria De Un Loco, Te Posereé, El Tiempo De Odio, Del Infierno, El Errante, El Loco, Íncubo and the metalhead hymn Advertencia.

 History

 Their first demo, called El Comienzo, included songs from Raul Greñas' previous band, Red.
 Guitarist Raúl Fernández founded Red in England and it had a hard rock-influenced Motörhead style and a little peer voice of Ian Gillan.
 The songs were published in 1995 including songs with Jorge Cabrera on vocals, LP, tape, and then CD officially in projecting releases such as Father's son, La Magia Está En El Aire and Holocausto.

 In 1985, as part of the birth of Comstock subsidiary of WEA label Warner Music now, Luzbel was chosen among other groups to record their first official material, the acclaimed EP Metal Caído Del Cielo.
 The guitar work was simply outstanding and showed characteristics of a musician of the highest caliber.
 Raúl immediately established a fan base.
 Singer Arturo Huizar also developed a metal fan base in Mexico for a generation.

 Pasaporte al inferno was recorded early in 1986.
 The lineup included Alejandro Vasquez on drums.
 The classics Pasaporte al Infierno, Por Piedad, and Hijos Del Metal were inscribed in the annals of rock and roll history and to this day continue to be some of Luzbel's best work.

 In 1987, the unexpected happened and Huizar left the band due to health issues that included a minor throat problem.
 He was replaced by Juan Bolaños, and a third album called Luzbel was the result.
 This was the last album for the band under the Warner Music label.
 Luzbel takes on more fierce themes in the lyrics in the album.
 Bolaños' wider vocal range, attitude, a more wile contributed a new lyrical style and the band expanded its fan base.

 In 1990, with Hugo Tamez on drums and Francisco Yescas on the second guitar, Luzbel recorded the album "Again" under an indie label.
 Luzbel focused on attracting a wider market and along with the new songs, they recorded a cover of the Beatles' track "For No one".
 Bolaños brought powerful lyrics to the mix and it included one of Luzbel's greatest ballads, "souvenir"; however reception was cool among its hardcore followers and the distribution of this record was somewhat limited.